tardis-dev/serum-vial/README.md

 ### Data messages

 - `type` is determining message's data type so it can be handled appropriately

-- `timestamp` when message has been received from node RPC API in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format, for example: `"2021-03-23T17:03:03.994Z"`
+- `timestamp` when message has been received from node RPC API in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format with milliseconds, for example: "2021-03-23T17:03:03.994Z"

 - `slot` is a [Solana's slot](https://docs.solana.com/terminology#slot) number for which message has produced

 - `version` of Serum DEX program layout (DEX version)

 - `account` is an open orders account address

 - `accountSlot` is a an open orders account slot number

 - `price` and `size` are provided as strings to preserve precision

 <br/>

 #### `recent_trades`

-Recent trades (up to 100) ordered by timestamp in ascending order (from oldest to newest) returned immediately after successful subscription, every trade has the same format as `trade` message.
+Up to 100 recent trades pushed immediately after successful subscription confirmation.

+- every trade in `trades` array has the same format as [`trade`](#trade) message
+- trades are ordered by timestamp from oldest to newest

 ```ts
 {